-Being such a short hike, you can easily haul down lake gear with you.
+- Being such a short hike, you can easily haul down lake gear with you.
 Make an afternoon of it!

-The trail continues down to Shepard Lake, for those looking for a longer hike.
+- The trail continues down to Shepard Lake, for those looking for a longer hike.

-A recreation pass is required to park in the National Forest, which can be purchased throughout the park; however, a National Parks Pass is also accepted.
+- A recreation pass is required to park in the National Forest, which can be purchased throughout the park; however, a National Parks Pass is also accepted.

-Getting to the Fehr Lake hike
+Getting to the Fehr Lake Trailhead